bbarroux/EzServer/README.md

 Trivial project for quick web app prototyping in eclipse.

-Includes the frontman framework, jetty dependencies with jsp config and a simple helper for launching a server.
+Includes the frontman framework, jetty dependencies with jsp and jstl config and a simple helper for launching a server.